hipe/tmx/lib/skylab/git-viz/doc/issues/033-callback-tree-patterns.md

   repercussions of the result that the agent gives back to the host here.

-• "shorters" allows multiple callbacks per channel and short-circuits on the first one that results in true-ish (treating it as if it is something like an error code), making this result be the result of the call to the callbacks tree. more below.
+• "shorters" allows multiple callbacks per channel and short-circuits on the first one that results in true-ish, making this result be the result of the call to the callbacks tree. more below.

-• "attempters" allows multiple callbacks per channel and will issue each such event to them in some order (probably last-in-first-out), and short-circuit on the first callback that "matches". if this sounds very similar to "shorters" above it's because it is but see below.
+• "reducers" is not implemented, so we won't bother explaining it.